 Your pregnancy may involve fewer midwife appointments – although you can ask for more if you need them.
-If you experienced conditions such as pre-eclampsia, gestational diabetes or obstetric cholestasis in your last pregnancy, you may be offered more checks this time.
+If you experienced conditions such as pre-eclampsia, gestational diabetes or obstetric cholestasis in your last pregnancy, you may be offered more antenatal checks this time.

 You may need to take your other children to your scans and midwife appointments – it can be useful to write down any questions for your midwife because you might get distracted, and take snacks and toys just incase you have to wait around.

-Life is busy when you have children so it is very normal to feel like you are not really focusing on your pregnancy, on your baby and on your birth preparation in the same way.
+- Life is busy when you have children so it is very normal to feel like you are not really able to focus on your pregnancy, on your bump and on your birth preparation in the same way.